Our Team.

 Director of Programmes and Operations

-Having qualified as an accountant over 25 years ago, with a BA (Hons) and MBA, Rob progressed to Finance Director roles within the private, public and third sectors.
+Having qualified as an accountant over 25 years ago, with a BA (Hons) and MBA, Rob Hezel, progressed to Finance Director roles within the private, public and third sectors.
 He then took on more wide ranging, general leadership roles.
 Having founded and sold his own business in the last few years he is ideally placed to support the growth of Resurgence.

 BA (Hons) Accountancy University of Central Lancashire.